TheMaverickProgrammer/C-Python-Like-Class-Member-Decorators/README.md

 This would further reduce writing and could be seen as a "promise" to the compiler that the functor will match the decorated member function.

+Ideally I wanted to use an implicit conversion operator to return `f` and avoid using an explicit star operator `operator*()`.
+However the compiler struggled to deduce my intentions.
+I can be satisfied with the fact that the star operator offers some readability.

-In short, there's more that can be explored with this concept.
+There's more that can be explored with this concept.
 It has opened my eyes to new possibilities with C++ and I hope it has done the same for you too.

 Thank you for reading.